 Your nurse will discuss your discharge instructions with you and your caregiver.

 Meet with your radiation safety officer

-You will meet with a radiation safety officer from the Radiation Safety Service.
-They will check the level of radiation in your body.
-They will also give you a wallet card to keep with you for 6 months after your procedure that explains the radiation.
+You’ll meet with a radiation safety officer from the Radiation Safety Service.
+They’ll check the level of radiation in your body.
+They’ll also give you a wallet card to keep after your procedure that explains the radiation.
 It will have the date when the radioactivity will be done.
-If you must go to a hospital for any reason before the date on the card, tell the doctor that you have had seeds implanted.
+This date depends on the type of seed that was implanted.
+If you must go to a hospital for any reason before the date on the card, tell the healthcare provider that you’ve had seeds implanted.